The Hive

 I loved writing regularly for Northwest Magazine but the stress of surviving as a freelance writer began to take its toll.
 I looked around for more secure writing work.
 One day I saw an advertisement for an editor for a start-up statewide business magazine.
 I didn’t know much about business but I knew a lot about putting together a periodical from scratch, thanks to my experience at the Northwest Mobile Home News.
 I sent in my application letter and resume.

-5/31/2003 06:31:00 AM | 0 comments
+5/31/2003 06:31:00 AM |

-"Since President Bush (news - web sites) declared an end to major combat one month ago, seven U.S. troops have died in escalating attacks -- five since Sunday.
+Friday, May 30, 2003 Learning from the British "Since President Bush (news - web sites) declared an end to major combat one month ago, seven U.S. troops have died in escalating attacks -- five since Sunday.
 Anti-U.S. anger also is erupting into the kind of hostile demonstrations that forced U.S. troops to withdraw from the town of Hit on Wednesday.
 Down south, by contrast, the atmosphere in Basra is more relaxed.
 The British forces that run the city have restored water and electricity to pre-war levels and have won the locals' trust.
 Soldiers are barely noticed: Unlike the armored convoys rumbling through Baghdad, an occasional jeep carries one or two soldiers sporting berets instead of combat helmets.
 British and Iraqi police conduct joint foot patrols.
 Often, a British officer is seen gossiping with a local sheikh or fixing the plumbing in a hospital.
 Some looting persists at night, but chaos and shortages are far less than in Baghdad."
 Access now.

-5/30/2003 07:36:00 AM | 0 comments
+5/30/2003 07:36:00 AM |

-"Why is dating today so stressful?
+In contempt of courtship "Why is dating today so stressful?
 The answer is simple: Sex.
 I know.
 That sounds perilously like those counter-feminist conservatives who rail at modern woman for coldheartedly indulging her lustful desires instead of saving her precious flower for the lucky man who will someday lift her bridal veil.
 But my argument is based not on morality but on sheer utility: The way it's been done lately, courtship isn't any fun."
 Elizabeth Austin on the changing rituals of dating.
 Access now.

-[from a memoir in progress, which began on 4/13/03]
+"Faye" [from a memoir in progress, which began on 4/13/03]

 By the time Faye’s graduation approached, I had my own apartment.
 Brats on the Mountain was in the can but contained too many technical mistakes to be commercial.
 The most serious were failures to control consistency, such as making sure the kids all wore the same clothing from shoot to shoot, day to day, when the logic of the story required this.
 The bed-bike sequence, however, in which the kids send the bad guys down the mountain highway on a wild ride, was spectacular and professional looking.